 Mack also tweeted at me this morning with something that hit the nail on the head. ” Too often, and especially on this issue, the loudest people get the most attention.
 Those busy doing shit don’t.”

 Since I moved to Seattle from Florida… I’ve been heads down working on building a product, Meshfire.
 A new way of managing social media, it’s beyond that, it’s a way of focusing on what matters most… interactions, building relationships and communities.
 Cutting the noise out and getting things done.
 In creating Meshfire from scratch with my amazing team over the last two years.
 We’ve all sacrificed… money, our reputations, relationships, friendships, our health even.

 But has it been worth it?

-Just the stories alone of the people that have used our product to accomplish some amazing and monumental projects.
+Just the stories alone of the people who have used our product to carry out some amazing and monumental projects.
 The friendships I have created with my team, our customers, our community… my new home in Seattle, new opportunities… a new life for me and my family.
 It’s all been worth it.

 In reflection here’s some valuable lessons from NBC’s Dracula that I could relate to…

 - Being The New Kid in A Strange Land – Want to try something new but afraid of rejection by others?
 Jump into conversations you can relate to, tell your stories, become the expert of your industry in other industries, say something. do something. be something.
 People will take notice.